 The facility must have adequate storage space for ingredients, equipment, packaging materials, and finished goods.

-Plan review submission is required at least 30 days before beginning construction, extensive remodeling, or conversion of a food establishment.
+Plan review submission to the MDA is required at least 30 days before beginning construction, extensive remodeling, or conversion of a food establishment.

-If you are wholesaling or exempt from licensing an approved space must meet the requirements in the GMPs.
+If you are wholesaling or exempt from licensing an approved space must meet the requirements in the Good Manufacturing Practices (GMPs).
+For assistance on obtaining information about GMPs, please contact the Minnesota Department of Agriculture (MDA) at 651-201-6027.

 What are the roles of persons-in-charge and community volunteers involved in produce processing at a licensed facility?